 Once again, Pomegranates will form part of Edinburgh Tradfest – a festival of longer tap roots in the Edinburgh Folk Festival, launched by TRACS in 2013, then curated by Soundhouse in collaboration with Transgressive North since 2019 and with Traditional Dance Forum of Scotland since 2022.

-Just like our inaugural festival, Pomegranates 2023 will kick off with an intensive day packed with 12 professional development world dance workshops led by creative migrants based in Scotland.
-This year the line up includes not just 10 but 12 workshops led by over 15 trad dance artists and choreographers – all new to the Pomegranates workshops, including Pia Walker (Scotland), Karlis Cantis (Latvia), Oksana Banshikova (India), Arwed and Anja Bettner (Germany), Lara Russo (Italy) and Marianella Desanti (Costa Rica), Oksana Saiapina and Anastasiia Boiko (Ukraine), Sonia Michalewicz (Poland) as well as Chinyanta Kabaso (Zambia) and Yefing Zhu (China) – both alumni of our festival partner the University of Edinburgh.
+Just like our inaugural festival, Pomegranates 2023 will kick off with an intensive day packed with professional development world dance workshops led by creative migrants based in Scotland.
+This year the line up includes not just 10 but 12 workshops led by over 15 trad dance artists and choreographers – all new to the Pomegranates workshops, including Pia Walker (Scotland), Karlis Cautis (Latvia), Oksana Banshikova (India), Lara Russo (Italy), Marianella Desanti (Costa Rica), Oksana Saiapina and Anastasiia Boiko (Ukraine), Sonia Michalewicz (Poland) as well as Chinyanta Kabaso (Zambia), Kev Theaker (England) and Yefing Zhu (China) – three alumni of our festival partner the University of Edinburgh.
 We welcome back two of our Pomegranates 2022 workshop leaders Kemono L. Riot (The Congo) and Heather Rikic (Japan).

 Most importantly, all workshops will be accessible worldwide through our livestream partnership with Moray House School of Education and Sport, the University of Edinburgh, enabling any trad dancers the world over with an Internet connection to benefit from this continuous professional development opportunity.